Capital Lease vs Operating Lease

 The lessee should have sufficient liquidity to meet operating lease liability and pay for rent.
 The lessor can charge higher rent amounts to the lessee who defaults on making payments.

-The higher the rent amount, the higher will be the operating lease liability for the lessee and more debt will be shown on the balance sheet, which impacts negatively.
+The higher the rent amount, the higher the operating lease liability for the lessee, and more debt will be shown on the balance sheet, which negatively impacts the business.

 Calculating Capital Lease Liability and Operating Lease Liability